 Social Anthropology: An Introduction (Online)

-his course provides an exciting and dynamic introduction to the world of social anthropology.
-In brief, social anthropology is the study of how man gives meaning to the world through different social norms, values, practices and means of organisation.
+This course provides an exciting and dynamic introduction to the world of social anthropology.
+In brief, social anthropology is the study of how humans give meaning to the world through different social norms, values, practices and means of organisation.
 As such, the role of the social anthropologist is to explore and understand other cultures and societies, and in so doing, to better understand his or her own worldview as well.
 Through critical, sensitive debate and analysis, students will develop the analytical skills necessary to see the world in an anthropological way to make the strange familiar, and the familiar strange.

 Listen to Dr Patrick Alexander talking about the course: